Hexlet/active_form_model/README.md

 end
 ```

 In some cases it is necessary to use ActiveRecord object directly without form.
-For such cases conveniently to use method `become()` (built-in ActiveRecord):
+For such cases conveniently to use method `becomes()` (built-in ActiveRecord):

 ```ruby
 user = User.find(params[:id])